ManuelDeLeon/sveltekit-firebase-ssr/README.md

 `Counter` uses the helper method `/src/lib/utils/firebase.ts -> getDocumentStore` to react to changes in a single document (there's one counters document in Firebase for each user).

 ## Loading user data.

 There's a bit of a run around when loading and SSR'ing a component which depends on user data.
-The component should expose a method that returns (to the parent page) the data it needs to render correctly.
+The component should expose a method that returns the data it needs to render correctly.
 The parent calls this method as part of its load (before rendering) and then feeds the data back to the component as a prop.

-For example, `Counter.svelte` has the method `getCounterData` which returns the data for the logged in user or null. `+page.svelte` declares `export let data: PageData;` which is populated via "magic" in the `load` method of `+page.ts` (it calls `getCounterData`). `+page.svelte` then checks if `data.counterData` has something and passes the value to the component `<Counter counterData={data.counterData} />`.
+For example, `Counter.svelte` has the method `getUserCountData` which returns the data for the logged in user. `+page.svelte` declares `export let data: PageData;` which is populated by the return of the `load` method in `+page.ts` (it calls `getUserCountData`). `+page.svelte` then checks if `data.userCountData` has something and passes the value to the component `<Counter userCountData={data.userCountData} />`.